ministryofjustice/send-legal-mail-to-prisons/README.md

 Further details are available in the [smoke tests README](https://github.com/ministryofjustice/send-legal-mail-to-prisons/tree/main/smoke_tests).

+### :warning: Failing Smoke Tests - Circle CI IPs?

+For the smoke tests to work on dev and preprod we added [Circle IP ranges](https://circleci.com/docs/2.0/ip-ranges) to our ingress allow lists.

+If the smoke tests fail with a 403 then this is possibly because the list of allowed IPs has changed.

+Check the `allowlist` config in `helm_deploy/values-dev.yaml` and `helm_deploy/values-preprod.yaml` and compare them to the [Circle CI IP ranges](https://circleci.com/docs/2.0/ip-ranges#list-of-ip-address-ranges).

 ## Dependency Checks

 Dependency checks are run in a nightly job on CircleCI.
 See job `check_outdated` in `.circleci/config.yml`